For Tuyet, Katrina, KaSandra, and Luc

-I had taken the facts Judy Looney had shared to The Pantry on 9th and Figueroa and camped out at the counter to mull it over.
-If it had been closer to noon than 9am I would be doing this at Casey’s with a Guinness and a Jameson chaser.
-But it wasn’t and I’d been coming here three to four times a week since I started with the LAPD back in the 1970s.
-Actually my father had been a regular as well, ever since they moved into the corner slot in 1950.
-Before that I think my grandpa frequented the original diner which had been up the street from the current location.
-That old man was a pancake junkie, God love him.
-You could always find him there on any Sunday morning.
-Comfort food was his religion and The Pantry was his cathedral.
+I had decided I needed a good meal and took myself and the facts Judy Looney shared with me to The Pantry on 9th and Figueroa where I camped out at the counter to mull it all over.
+If it had been closer to 5 o'clock than noon I would be doing this at Casey’s with a proper pint of Guinness and a Jameson chaser, but it wasn’t so here I sat.
+I’ve been coming here three to four times a week since I started with the LAPD back in the 1970s.
+Actually my father had been a regular as well, occupying the corner booth every Sunday morning after church way back in 1950's.
+Before that I think my grandfather frequented the original diner which had been up the street from the current location.
+Granddad was a pancake junkie, God love him.
+You could always find him there, comfort food was his religion and The Pantry was his cathedral.

 What do I know?

 2. Jai Lai, the little flamer knows way more than he is letting on

 3. Somebody in the LAPD was closer to this than they probably should be

 4. I’ll need details from Sally’s autopsy sooner than later

 5. I’m going to owe Judy Looney big time

 1. SN and Jai Lai had been in touch from day one of her arrival